harsh285/Face-Recognization/README.md

 We can see that the face dataset was loaded correctly and so was the model.
 The train dataset was then transformed into 108 face embeddings, each comprised of a 128 element vector.
 The 30 examples in the test dataset were also suitably converted to face embeddings.

-The resulting datasets were then saved to a compressed NumPy array that is about 50 kilobytes with the name ‘5-celebrity-faces-embeddings.npz‘ in the current working directory.
+The resulting datasets were then saved to a compressed NumPy array that is about 50 kilobytes with the name ‘faces-embeddings.npz‘ in the current working directory.

  ### `Classification.py`